AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Upload, download, and manage objects/Configure scheduled backup.md

 You can use the scheduled backup feature of OSS to back up the objects in a bucket to Hybrid Backup Recovery \(HBR\) on a regular basis.
 If an object is unexpectedly lost, you can recover the object by using HBR.

 -   HBR is activated.
-You can go to the[HBR details page](https://www.alibabacloud.com/zh/products/hybrid-backup-recovery) to activate HBR.
+You can go to the [HBR details page](https://www.alibabacloud.com/zh/products/hybrid-backup-recovery) to activate HBR.
 -   HBR is authorized to read data from OSS.
 Log on to the [HBR console](https://hbr.console.aliyun.com).
 In the left-side navigation pane, click **OSS Backup**.
 Follow the prompts to authorize HBR.

 ## Billing